 “I was against the plan, truth be told,” Orik said.
 “I needed the money, but the assault against the people of Sandpoint never sat right with me.”
-The sell-sword went on to describe what had been planned, and his negative assessment of various aspects therein.
+The sellsword went on to describe what had been planned, and his negative assessment of various aspects therein.
 Orik’s information seemed consistent with what Rahab had gleaned from the documents in the war room.

+The oracle resume.
 “What about Nualia?”
-Gloriana resumed.

 “She’s looking for something on the level below, but I don’t know what it is.
 I have little contact with her, my duties were mostly security here at Thistletop.
 More than that, I can’t say.”

-The oracle reached out and offered Orik a hand.
+She offered Orik a hand.
 The mercenary took it gratefully and Gloriana helped him to his feet.

 “We’ll walk you out.
 Obviously we can’t let you leave with your gear,” the golden-haired woman mentioned.

 “I understand,” Orik replied with a tone of regret.
 “It’s a nice sword.
 Take care of it.”

 Gloriana lapsed into thought.
 Surrounding the mercenary, the party marched out of the ritual room and returned to the ground floor.
 As they passed through the keep, the sellsword pointed at the privy.